buddhaman/AnymaEngine/Readme.md

 - Make list of common colors.

 ### Done
+#### RELEASE 4
 - Remove CMAKE.
 I decided to use CMake for this project and i regret it.
 Very much.
 - Make particles when agent gets killed or dies.
 - Show health when zoomed in.
 - Recoil, or however you wanna call it when a herbivore is hurt.
 They cannot move unless they sprint?